dbmizrahi/currency-conversion-service/README.md

 ### Objective

-Using Java and Spring, your task is to build a currency conversion service that includes FIAT and cryptocurrencies.
+Using Java and Spring Boot, your task is to build a currency conversion service that includes FIAT and cryptocurrencies.

 ### Brief